Cookie Consent

 Developing Bullet Points

-AHLA includes 4-6 bullet points in the program brochure for each session.
+AHLA includes 4-6 bullet points in the conference brochure for each session.
 When developing bullet points for your session, you and your co-presenter(s) should ask yourselves the following questions: What do you want participants to be able to take with them as a direct result of attending the session?
 What does the audience need to know or be able to do to bridge the gap between where they are now and where we want them to be in the future?
 If participants could learn only three things in this session, what would those be?
 What would be your take-home messages?

 Getting the Word Out